 Frequently Asked Questions

-A participation bond is an investment that combines consistent returns with capital security.
-The structure that supports our Secured Investments is a collective investment scheme.
-It is therefore subject to the same strict regulations from the Financial Services Board as unit trusts, making them low-risk investments.
+A Participation Bond is an investment that combines consistent returns with capital security.
+The structure that supports our Secured Investment is a collective investment scheme.
+It is therefore subject to the same strict regulations from the Financial Sector Conduct Authority as unit trusts, making them low-risk investments.

 How can there really be no fees?

 Fedgroup charges no fees on your investment amount or your interest.
 Our income is earned from the properties we finance and the interest income generated.

 Who should invest in Secured Investment?